-SketchUp now has three different Extension policies you can select that affect what extensions can and cannot be loaded when SketchUp starts.
-Starting with SketchUp 2016, Registered Extension Developers can claim their software by signing it digitally, saying “I made this”, but in a secure coded format.
+SketchUp has Extension policies you can select which will affect what extensions can and cannot be loaded when SketchUp starts.
+Registered Extension Developers can claim their software by signing it digitally, saying "I made this", but in a secure coded format.
 Everyone should download the most recent version of any extension they use from the Extension Warehouse, the author, or the original trusted download source.
 You might contact the author of any extensions that are not digitally signed and ask them to look into this new feature.

-SketchUp has three available extension policy modes: “Identified Extensions Only”, “Approve Unidentified Extensions”, and “Unrestricted”.
+There are three extension policy modes: "Identified Extensions Only", "Approve Unidentified Extensions", and "Unrestricted".
 To access these settings, select Window > Extension Manager > Gear icon () > More Info icon ().

 Policy ModesIdentified Extensions Only

 While in this mode, only extensions that have been digitally signed by a registered SketchUp Developer will be loaded by SketchUp.Approve Unidentified Extensions

 This mode lets you choose which extensions load each time SketchUp starts – you see a list of found extensions and ruby files in the Load Unidentified Extensions? dialog box.
 Select which of these you want to allow to load.
 SketchUp will remember which extensions you have approved.
 You will see the approval dialog box each time you start SketchUp so you can change your approvals before any extensions are loaded.